-(a) Makes recommendations for comprehensive policies and specific actions, as well as relevant guidelines and opinions on issues related to its mission,
+(a) formulates overall policy and special acts proposals, provides relevant guidelines and consults on issues related to its mission,

-(b) represents the country in international organizations on issues related to its mission;
+(b) represents the Country in international organizations for issues related to its mission,

-(c) develops initiatives to raise public awareness of issues related to its mission;
+(c) deploys initiatives to raise public awareness about issues related to its mission,

-(d) participates in law-making Committees on issues related to its mission or gives an opinion on relevant provisions, before their submission;
+(d) participates in legislative drafting committees for issues related to its mission or delivers an Opinion about relevant provisions before they get submitted,

-(e) examines the adaptation of national law to international and EU law and proposes arrangements for matters relating to its mission;
+(e) examines the adaptation of Greek legislation to the provisions of the International and EU law and proposes regulation arrangements about issues related to its mission,

-(g) sets up working groups on issues related to its mission, consisting of specialized staff of the public sector or private experts, defines how they are organized and operate, and monitor their work; and
+(g) establishes working groups for issues related to its mission, that are composed of specialized public sector staff or private experts, defines their organizational and operational model and supervises their work, and

-(h)organizes events on issues related to its mission.
+(h)organizes events for issues related to its mission.

 Τhe National Bioethics and Technoethics Commission (Commission) has been established on April 15, 2021 and reports to the Prime Minister.
 Its terms of reference are provided for in the founding law 4780/2021.
 The Commission is supported (administratively and financially), by the Presidency of the Government and its costs are covered by the budget of the Presidency of the Government.